rust-lang/rust/src/doc/rustc/src/platform-support/wasm64-unknown-unknown.md

 ## Building the target

-You can build Rust with support for the target by adding it to the `target` list in `config.toml`, and the target also requires `lld` to be built to work.
+You can build Rust with support for the target by adding it to the `target` list in `bootstrap.toml`, and the target also requires `lld` to be built to work.

 ```toml
 [build]